 - Stay warm and dry.
 Those who are kapha-dominant may be extra sensitive to the cold and may get congested easily.
 To overcome this, using a heat lamp or heating pad near the chest/ back area can help.

-If you need help improving your wellness journey, then be sure to contact our team at ayurclinic today so we can help you feel like the best version of yourself.
+If you need help improving your wellness journey, then be sure to contact our team at Ayurclinic today so we can help you feel like the best version of yourself.
 We are experts in ayurvedic medicine in Melbourne and are able to provide a range of non-invasive treatments such as massage, yoga and homeopathic treatments.
-We examine every person in their entirety so we can tailor make a treatment plan that’s best for you.
-If you are looking for ayurveda in Melbourne, then contact us today.
+We examine every person in their entirety so we can tailor make an Ayurvedic treatment plan that’s best for you.
+If you are looking for ayurveda in Melbourne, contact us today.